Using a Local Repository

-You can create a Git repository that will be a clone of a remote repository.
-Go to Websites&Domains and click Git.
-If you have already created Git repositories for your domain, click the Add Repository button.
+To create a new Git repository for your domain, go to Websites & Domains > Git.
+If you have already created Git repositories for your domain via Plesk, click the Add Repository button.
 You will see the screen for creating a new repository:

 First, you have to select where your code is stored.
-In this scenario, select Remote git hosting like GitHub or BitBucket.
+In this scenario, select Local repository on your workstation.

 In the Your Website section, specify the following:

 The deployment mode.
 By default, the Automatic deployment is used.
 This means that all changes pushed to the Git repository will be automatically deployed to the production site.
 If you want to change the deployment mode, click the automatically deployed link and select another option in the opened Deployment Mode window.
 If Manual deployment is selected, you will need to manually deploy files from the Git repository to your hosting.
-If No deployment is selected, the files will not be deployed to the production site (this can be used, for example, to store and exchange code).
+If No deployment is selected, the files will not be deployed to the production site (this may be used, for example, for code storing and exchange).